Qovery/documentation/website/docs/getting-started/qovery-vs-other/heroku.md

 Qovery runs on your AWS account, and this is the biggest difference with Heroku.
 The goal of Qovery is to simplify the access to the Cloud for any developer and company.
 Plug your AWS account into Qovery, and then you are ready to deploy your apps in just a few seconds!
 Qovery is installable on your AWS account in 20 minutes.

 * [Get started with Qovery on your AWS account][docs.using-qovery.configuration.business.cloud-account.amazon-web-services]
-* [See other Cloud providers][docs.using-qovery.configuration.business.cloud-account]
+* [See other supported Cloud providers][docs.using-qovery.configuration.business.cloud-account]

 ### Predictable cost